bartengine27/hostr/README.md

             # Additional necessary proxy settings
         }

-        # The location / block is modified to return a 404 error for any requests that don't match the /api/ path.
-This effectively drops traffic not intended for the API.
-        location / {
-            return 404;
-        }

-      # Optional: Redirect the root path specifically if necessary
-      # location = / {
-      #     return 404;
-      # }

       # Other possible headers you might want to set
       # proxy_set_header Authorization ""; # If you need to reset the Authorization header